selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 	* GDAL commands.
 [Recorded lecture: 2:06:00 - 2.19.43](https://youtu.be/kBRW2Z5jX8M)
 	* The use of .VRT for splitting and merging images

+**Compulsory assignments: Get familiar with the gdal/ogr command line topics.**

+Download some raster files and use gdalinfo to understand the image in terms of number of bands, pixel resolution, minimum and maximum data, no data value, extent precision.
+Each student is going to show what has been download and explain the characteristic of the his/her raster.

 **Suggested assignments:**

 These assignments do not need to be delivered, nonetheless we suggest doing it in order to get familiar with gdal_calc.py and with the issues of selecting the correct datatype and gdal_calc formula.